-The chatbot benefits are obvious, and the current trends show that building a bot is now a must-have.
+The chatbot benefits are obvious, and the current trends show that building a chatbot is now a must-have.

 It is what a business should do to stay ahead of the game.

-Of course, if you decide to invest into a chatbot, you should assign this task to professionals to ensure the most satisfactory result.
+Of course, if you decide to invest in a chatbot, you should assign this task to professionals to ensure the most satisfactory result.

-There are lots of chatbot development agencies and companies that can help you with creating a bot.
+There are lots of chatbot development companies and agencies that can help you with chatbot development.
 They can provide the full range of related services – from consulting to actual chatbot deployment.

-So, let’s see what options you have in the bot development industry and what your approximate investment could be in each case.
+So, let’s see what options you have in the chatbot development industry and what your approximate investment could be in each case.

-Depending on the tasks you want your chatbot to perform, you can select one of the many bot creation options which are available on the market.
+Depending on the tasks you want your chatbot to perform, you can select one of the many chatbot creation options which are available on the market.

 1. DIY Chatbots: starts at about €30 per month

-There are lots of tools to create a bot on your own.
+There are lots of tools to develop a chatbot on your own.
 It will be a simple rule-based chatbot capable of performing the basic tasks – help customers with navigation between the available options and recognize several phrases to return pre-programmed answers.

 You can put together simple chatbots free of charge and launch them on the Messenger platform in about one hour.